 Tents come in all sizes, shapes, and materials, whether you are going for a formal or casual celebration.
 Collaborate with your local rental company to figure out what style fits your vision.
 Make sure the tent you choose is fit for your surface pavement, grass, sand, etc.

 Always remember to keep them weatherproof.
 In a summer wedding, fans and portable conditioning units are the must-have items, whereas tall patio or propane heaters work best to keep your guest warm in the cold months.

 Adding Floor surfaces may be essential to correct uneven ground, and wall panels help protect against warmth or wind.

 PRO TIP: Check with your venue or space if it is easier to hold other activities indoors (like dinner!) and have the cocktail and dancing outdoors if this makes sense for you; in terms of the venue and the budget you are working with.
 This will most likely save you the amount of renting and setting up a tent!

 Here is a list of the things that you have to check when planning your tent and preparing your floor plan:

 * MEASURE – Does your outdoor area have enough area to hold your guests and have separate zones for the ceremony and reception?

 Will your space allow for a sit-down dinner, or is it better to have a cocktail wedding?
 What are the areas that need to be cleared?

-Are you considering hiring a landscaper to prepare your lawn? or have a company lay down temporary flooring if needed.
+Are you considering hiring a landscaper to prepare your lawn? or having a company lay down temporary flooring if needed?